PrimeFold/Spoonful/README.md

 ## The Problem

 Zomato is for people who can afford ₹200 delivery fees.
-The best food near any Indian college — the ₹80 thali aunty, the late-night dhaba, the tiffin service everyone swears by — exists nowhere online.
+The best food near any Indian college — the ₹80 dinner thali  , the late-night dhaba, the tiffin service everyone swears by — exists nowhere online.
 You find it by asking a senior.
 Spoonful fixes that.

 ---